vanesalcb06/tssproject2-2b5c/docs/source/operating.rst

        Note: if EXTERNALPORT=-1, TSS will choose a free port randomly.

-       This external port is used by Viper binary: Viper will be listening on this port
+       This external port is used by `Viper binary <https://tml.readthedocs.io/en/latest/usage.html>`_: Viper will be listening on this port

        for a connection as shown here: :ref:`Your Solution TML Binaries`